msupply-foundation/msupply_docs/content/docs/catalogue/assets.md

 #### Export

-Asset can be exported as a csv using the 'Export' button
+Asset can be exported as a csv using the `Export` button

 ![Assets nav](/docs/catalogue/images/asset_export_button.png)

 ### Managing status log reasons

-Status log reasons can be managed using this button
+Status log reasons can be managed using this button.

+When users add a new status log against a particular asset, more detail can be provided with a reason associated with the new status.
+For example, an asset which has been labled `NON_FUNCTIONING` could be assigned a reason of `power supply broken`.
+These reasons are customisable, and associated with a particular status.

+Reasons can be managed on a new page accessible from the `Manage Log Reasons` button.

 ![Assets nav](/docs/catalogue/images/manage_reasons_button.png)

-Status log reasons can be added and deleted for a particular status here.
-These reasons can be added to a status log for additional context for why there is a new functional status.
+#### Managing log reasons

 ![Log Reasons page](/docs/catalogue/images/manage_log_reasons.png)

-#### Managing log reasons

 On this page you can:

-- Create new log reasons through the 'Create log reason' button
+- Create new log reasons through the `Create log reason` button

 <p align="center">
     <img src="/docs/catalogue/images/reasons_create_button.png" width="400" height="300">